Powerlearnproject/se-day1-assignment-daretechie/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+**Answer:**
+*Integrated Development Environments (IDEs):* software use in writing, debbuging and testing code. e.g Visual studio code, Pycharm etc.
+*Version Control Systems:* it is a way to track and coordinate source code of a software.
+It is also a software like git etc

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.